mikebranstein/mvc-quickstart-instructions/src/chapters/chapter0.md

 * [Visual Studio 2015](https://visualstudio.com/)
 * TFS Repository

+### Final code

+You can find the final code repo for this quick start on [GitHub](https://github.com/mikebranstein/mvc-quickstart).

 ### About ASP.NET MVC and MVC Architecture

 ASP.NET MVC gives you a powerful, patterns-based way to build dynamic websites that enables a clean separation of concerns and that gives you full control over markup for enjoyable, agile development.
 ASP.NET MVC includes many features that enable fast, TDD-friendly development for creating sophisticated applications that use the latest web standards.